WoodNeck/clova-dog/README.md

 This app won't work without a backend server running ML with some specifications.

-Also, a compiled Unity project was included, which is in assets/bin/Data.
+Also, a compiled Unity project is included, which is at assets/bin/Data.

 That Unity project was developed in another repository, but I won't reference it here as it was developed by the team not my own.